benmaier/tacoma/docs/about.rst

 Quick example
 -------------

-In order to download the SocioPatterns `‘Hypertext 2009’-dataset`_ and visualize it interactively, do the following.
+In order to download the SocioPatterns `'Hypertext 2009'-dataset`_ and visualize it interactively, do the following.

 .. code:: python